Physics-constrained Gaussian Processes for Predicting Shockwave Hugoniot Curves: Background

 such that pressure \(P\), density \(\rho\), and internal energy \(E\) in the shocked material can be calculated from the initial unperturbed states \(P_0\), \(\rho_0\), \(E_0\) together with the shock velocity \(u_s\) and the particle velocity \(u_p\).
 From a known ambient initial state, these three coupled equations can be solved for the shocked state by measuring \(u_s\) and \(u_p\) experimentally or from simulations.

 A complete description of the thermodynamic state (i.e., closure of the system of equations) is achieved by introducing a fourth relation, typically in the form of an equation of state (EOS) model that relates the thermodynamic variables $P, V$ (or $\rho$), $T, E$ under shock conditions.
-Depending on the initial conditions, these relations define a set of thermodynamically accessible states in the \((P-V-T)\) space under shock conditions.
-Importantly, the temperature ($T$) in the shocked state cannot be derived directly from the Hugoniot equations without assuming an equation of state or measured experimentally in a straightforward manner, but can be obtained from MD simulations or estimated as \cite{hamilton2021chemistry}:
+Depending on the initial conditions, these relations define a set of thermodynamically accessible states in the \((P,V,T)\) space under shock conditions.
+Importantly, the temperature ($T$) in the shocked state cannot be derived directly from the Hugoniot equations without assuming an equation of state and measuring it experimentally is very difficult.
+However, temperature can be obtained from MD simulations or estimated from the relation \cite{hamilton2021chemistry}:

 where \(C_v(T)\) is the specific heat (which is assumed to be independent of pressure).